python-odin/odin/docs/ref/resources/instances.rst

             ('others', 'Others'),
         )

-    The first element in each tuple is the value that will be stored in the JSON document, the second element is a display value.
+    The first element in each tuple is the value that will be stored field or serialised document, the second element is a display value.

 Again, these are just short descriptions of the most common field options.

 Verbose field names
 -------------------

-Each field type, except for ``ObjectAs`` and ``ArrayOf``, takes an optional first positional argument – a verbose name.
+Each field type, except for ``DictAs`` and ``ArrayOf``, takes an optional first positional argument – a verbose name.
-If the verbose name isn’t given, JSRN will automatically create it using the field’s attribute name, converting underscores to spaces.
+If the verbose name isn’t given, Odin will automatically create it using the field’s attribute name, converting underscores to spaces.

 In this example, the verbose name is "person's first name":